basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 If you are using the older, `app.config`-based configuration system, these paths can be set in the `ssl` subsection of the `riak_core` section.
-The corresponding parameters are.
-Here's an example:
+The corresponding parameters are shown in the example below:

 ```appconfig
 {riak_core, [